ValgulNecron/cyber-deception-project/README.md

     Under the hood of this eternal suffering is a markov engine that chucks bits and pieces of [The Birth of Tragedy (Hellenism and Pessimism)](https://www.gutenberg.org/files/51356/51356-h/51356-h.htm) by Friedrich Nietzsche at the client using [fasthttp](https://github.com/valyala/fasthttp).
   - [endlessh](https://github.com/skeeto/endlessh): a fake ssh server to block client.
     Endlessh is an SSH tarpit that very slowly sends an endless, random SSH banner.
 It keeps SSH clients locked up for hours or even days at a time.
 The purpose is to put your real SSH server on another port and then let the script kiddies get stuck in this tarpit instead of bothering a real server.
-  - [dshield](https://github.com/xme/dshield-docker) This Docker container starts a SSH honeypot (based on Cowrie[1]) and enables the DShield output module to report statistics to the SANS ISC DShield project.
-This project is based on Johannes Ulrich's Raspberry Pi sensor project[2].
   - [ddospot](https://github.com/aelth/ddospot): A DNS server, NTP server, SSDP server, CHARGEN server, Random/mock UDP server
   - [honeypots](https://github.com/qeeqbox/honeypots): 30 different honeypots in one package! (dhcp, dns, elastic, ftp, http proxy, https proxy, http, https, imap, ipp, irc, ldap, memcache, mssql, mysql, ntp, oracle, pjl, pop3, postgres, rdp, redis, sip, smb, smtp, snmp, socks5, ssh, telnet, vnc) and the docker file from the [tpotce](https://github.com/telekom-security/tpotce) by [Deutsche Telekom Security GmbH](https://github.com/telekom-security)